Comparison of kombu (dark, thick seaweed) vs kelp (green, leafy seaweed) with text labels and a shark emoji.

 Kombu vs Kelp: Culinary Uses

-On the other hand, kelp is often used in salads, as its mild, slightly sweet flavor pairs well with fresh vegetables.
+Kelp is often used in salads, as its mild, slightly sweet flavor pairs well with fresh vegetables.
 It can also be used as a wrap for sushi, adding a subtle oceanic taste.
-Additionally, kelp can be used to make kelp noodles, a gluten-free alternative to traditional pasta.
+Additionally, kelp can be used to make kelp noodles — a gluten-free alternative to traditional pasta.
+Best for: raw salads, cold noodle dishes, sushi wraps, and anyone seeking a gluten-free noodle substitute.

-The versatility of both kombu and kelp makes them valuable ingredients in various culinary creations.
+The versatility of both kombu and kelp makes them valuable ingredients in a wide range of culinary creations.

 Kombu vs Kelp: Health Benefits